rubymonolith/superform/README.md

     end %>
 ```

 Jumpin' Jimmidy!
-That's form is starting to look pretty darn busy.
+That form is starting to look pretty darn busy.
 Let's add some methods and components to the `ApplicationForm` class and tighten things up.

 ## Customizing the look, feel, and behavior of Superforms

 Superforms are built entirely out of Phlex components.
-The method names correspeond with the tag, its arguments are attributes, and the blocks are the contents of the element.
+The method names correspeond with the HTML tag, its arguments are attributes, and the blocks are the contents of the tag.

 ```ruby
 class ApplicationForm < Superform::Base